Sylius/Sylius/bundles/SyliusCartBundle/installation.rst

 Adding required bundles to the kernel
 -------------------------------------

 First, you need to enable the bundle inside the kernel.
-If you're not using any other Sylius bundles, you will also need to add `SyliusResourceBundle` and its dependencies to the kernel.
+If you're not using any other Sylius bundles, you will also need to add the following bundles and their dependencies to the kernel:

+    - `SyliusResourceBundle`
+    - `SyliusMoneyBundle`
+    - `SyliusOrderBundle`

 Don't worry, everything was automatically installed via Composer.

 .. note::

-    Please register the bundle before *DoctrineBundle*.
+    Please register the bundle **before** *DoctrineBundle*.
 This is important as we use listeners which have to be processed first.
+It is generally a good idea to place all of the Sylius bundles at the beginning of the bundles list, as it is done in the `Sylius-Standard` project.

 .. code-block:: php